FawcettSimiyu/delani/README.md

 # Project Name
 ### Delani Studio: clone web application
 ## Project Description
 The project is a cloning a studio website with all assets provided.
-It requires to cloned site to be the exact replica of the original including the styling and images.
+It requires the cloned site to be the exact replica of the original including the styling and images.
 Other effects are required to be added using jquery and javascript.
 ## Author Information
 Name: Fawcett Simiyu
 Profession: Student at Moringa School